Dr. Mark Humphrys

 The correct translation.

-Baron and Baroness Willy von Wattenwyl and their children Yvonne, Gérard and Sigismund hereby announce with deep sadness the death of their dearly beloved mother, mother-in-law, grandmother and great-grandmother, the very well-born Baroness von Stenksch-Prittag née Margaret Livingston-Gibbon, who died on January 3rd.
+Baron and Baroness Willy von Wattenwyl and their children Yvonne, Gérard and Sigismund hereby announce with deep sadness the death of their dearly beloved mother, mother-in-law, grandmother and great-grandmother, the very well-born Baroness von Stentzsch-Prittag née Margaret Livingston-Gibbon, who died on January 3rd.
 January 1911, after a short suffering, she fell asleep in devotion to God in Lannach Castle near Graz in her 93rd year of life.
 The dearly departed woman will be transported to Graz to be laid out in the mortuary of the Evangelical Cemetery, where on Thursday the 5th of this year.
 M. at 2 o'clock in the afternoon the blessing and then the burial in his own grave takes place.
 Lannach, January 3, 1911.

 I went back to it in 2023 and Google now does this translation.